 For the next 45 minutes, Carsten leads us through the many passageways snaking through the warehouse.
 The scale is hard to convey in words.
 Huge tanks, up to 30,000 liters, arranged in a grid.
 Several aisles are lined with “smaller” wooden tanks of only a thousand liters or so, stacked four high.
 Another aisle is lined with IBC tanks stacked four high.
 Each vessel labeled with just a word or two about its contents.
 If you’re a rum geek who can rattle off distillery names, it’s easy enough to figure out what’s in many of them, which I did repeatedly.
 As Carsten said to Mrs. Wonk, “I’ve never seen someone so excited as Matt is here.
 He’s like a kid on Christmas morning.”

 With so much rum arriving from so many different distilleries, and with so many different marques and ages from a single distillery, it’s easy to imagine the huge logistics and math problem.
 The warehouse can only hold so many different vessels, and the vessels are all one of a few standard sizes.
 A giant tank that’s only ten percent full becomes a liability – it’s far more useful for holding a large batch.
 As you can guess, it’s quite a sophisticated operation, moving liquids hither and yon to optimize tank storage.
 Around the facility, long hoses and mobile pumps mounted on carts speed up the process immensely.
+Busy warehouses like these will likely be constantly on the lookout for new ways to make their operations more efficient.
+This could include investing in industrial equipment like trucks and tuggers from Platforms and Ladders to make transporting and accessing goods, tanks, and barrels faster and easier.

 While it’s easy to focus on all the incoming rum, ultimately its purpose is to be blended and shipped to a customer.
 Using custom instructions for each batch, the warehouse workers collect the correct quantities of rum from various tanks, blend them together, and then fill an appropriately sized shipping container.
 Carsten says most orders are turned around and shipped in seven to ten working days.
 Remarkably fast compared to how long you might wait to get rum shipped from a distillery.